 - TL;DR: We propose to tackle complex tasks of multiple agents by learning composable primitive skills and coordination of the skills.

 - Abstract: When mastering a complex manipulation task, humans often decompose the task into sub-skills of their body parts, practice the sub-skills independently, and then execute the sub-skills together.
-Similarly, a robot with multiple end-effectors can perform a complex task by coordinating sub-skills of each end-effector.
-To realize temporal and behavioral coordination of skills, we propose a hierarchical framework that first individually trains sub-skills of each end-effector with skill behavior diversification, and learns to coordinate end-effectors using diverse behaviors of the skills.
-We demonstrate that our proposed framework is able to efficiently learn sub-skills with diverse behaviors and coordinate them to solve challenging collaborative control tasks such as picking up a long bar, placing a block inside a container while pushing the container with two robot arms, and pushing a box with two ant agents.
+Similarly, a robot with multiple end-effectors can perform complex tasks by coordinating sub-skills of each end-effector.
+To realize temporal and behavioral coordination of skills, we propose a modular framework that first individually trains sub-skills of each end-effector with skill behavior diversification, and then learns to coordinate end-effectors using diverse behaviors of the skills.
+We demonstrate that our proposed framework is able to efficiently coordinate skills to solve challenging collaborative control tasks such as picking up a long bar, placing a block inside a container while pushing the container with two robot arms, and pushing a box with two ant agents.
+Videos and code are available at https://clvrai.com/coordination

-- Keywords: manipulation, reinforcement learning, hierarchical reinforcement learning, modular framework, skill coordination
+- Keywords: reinforcement learning, hierarchical reinforcement learning, modular framework, skill coordination, bimanual manipulation

 - Original Pdf: pdf